Children's Medical Center Dallas

-Children's Medical Center Dallas is a nationally ranked pediatric acute care teaching hospital located in Dallas, Texas, USA.
+Children's Medical Center Dallas is the flagship facility of Children's Health, a nationally ranked pediatric acute care teaching hospital located in Southwestern Medical District, Dallas, Texas, US.
 The hospital has 496 pediatric beds and is affiliated with the University of Texas Southwestern Medical School.
 It provides comprehensive pediatric specialties and subspecialties to infants, children, teens and young adults aged 0–21 throughout Texas and surrounding regions.
 It sometimes treats adults who require pediatric care as well.
 It has an ACS designated level 1 pediatric trauma center, one of five in Texas.
 The hospital also has affiliations with the adjacent Parkland Memorial Hospital.

 Children's Medical Center Dallas is the main hospital campus of Children's Health, the only academic healthcare system in Dallas-Fort Worth dedicated solely to the comprehensive care of children from birth to age 21.
 Children's Health started with just the Dallas location, but has grown to include Children's Medical Center Plano as well as several other pediatric specialty, primary care and urgent care centers located throughout North Texas.
 It is one of the largest pediatric hospitals in the US.

 History

 Children's Medical Center Dallas traces its origins to summer 1913, when a group of nurses organized an open-air clinic on the lawn of the old Parkland Hospital in Dallas.
 The original clinic was known as the Dallas Baby Camp and treated infants up to age 3.

-The nurses recognized that children received better care when it was focused only on them.
+The nurses decided that children received better care when it was focused only on them.
 In 1930, the Dallas Baby Camp grew into the Bradford Hospital for Babies, which merged with Children's Hospital of Texas and Richmond Freeman Memorial Clinic in 1948 to form what is now known as Children's Medical Center of Dallas.

-It affiliated with UT Southwestern Medical Center in 1964.
+It has been affiliated with UT Southwestern Medical Center since 1964.

 In 1967, administrative structures strengthened and the new campus was opened at its current location.

 In 2014, it expanded into Children's Health, a system dedicated to providing all types of care for children, as well as public education about health and wellness, across its several hospitals, specialty centers and pediatric clinics throughout North Texas.